MicrosoftDocs/power-automate-docs/articles/limits-and-config.md

 ### Action request limits

-There are limits to the number of *actions* a cloud flow can run.
+Action request limits are limits to the number of *actions* a cloud flow can run.
 These runs are counted for all types of actions, including connector actions, HTTP actions, and built-in actions from initializing variables to a simple compose action.
 Both succeeded and failed actions count towards these limits.
 Additionally, retries and additional requests from pagination count as action runs.
 You can see the number of actions your flow has run by selecting **Analytics** from the flow details page and looking at the **Actions** tab.

 | Name | Transition period limit | Notes |
 | ---- | ----- |----- |